 In my Winter Wonderland Thematic Unit, this printable is designed as a cutting sheet.
 Scissor skills are important, and it’s fun to give children interesting things to cut.
 I printed these out in black and white to save color ink; the children have just as much fun.

-Cutting along the dotted line is tricky for young kids and offering activities like this allow children to practice without pressure.
+Cutting along the dotted line is tricky for young kids.
+Offering activities like this allow children to practice without pressure.

 After the snowflakes are cut in half, ask them to your cutting station to be cut up into tiny pieces!
 Learn how to make your own cutting station here.